Secrest2904/UnitedHacksV5/README.md

 ## Mission

-We believe that AI should **support** learning — not replace it.
+We believe that AI should **support** learning, not replace it.
 Catalyst helps ensure developers truly understand what they’re writing by:

 - Detecting copy/pasted code patterns vs. handwritten input
 - Providing clear explanations for pasted code